Lord's Resistance Army

+The Lord's Resistance Army (LRA) is a Christian extremist organization operating in Central Africa and East Africa.
+Its origins were in the Ugandan insurgency (1986–1994) against Yoweri Museveni, during which Joseph Kony founded the LRA in 1987.

-The Lord's Resistance Army (LRA), also known as the Lord's Resistance Movement, is a rebel group and heterodox Christian group which operates in northern Uganda, South Sudan, the Central African Republic, and the Democratic Republic of the Congo.
-Originally known as the United Holy Salvation Army and Uganda Christian Army/Movement, its stated goals include establishment of multi-party democracy, ruling Uganda according to the Ten Commandments, and Acholi nationalism.
+The group is active in northern Uganda, South Sudan, Sudan, the Central African Republic, and the Democratic Republic of the Congo.
+Its stated goal is against internal oppression under successive regimes, notably President Museveni's.
+Movements like the LRA have articulated demands that include President Museveni's immediate resignation, the dissolution of the National Resistance Army (NRA) and Uganda People's Defence Force (UPDF), and the establishment of an independent government reflecting ethnic diversity and democratic principles.
+The LRA exhibits a syncretic blend of Christianity, traditional African spiritualism, and other religious elements.
+This complex combination reflects influences from Acholi culture and African mysticism.

-In practice "the LRA is not motivated by any identifiable political agenda, and its military strategy and tactics reflect this".
-It appears to largely function as a personality cult of its leader Joseph Kony, a self-declared prophet whose leadership has earned him the nickname "Africa's David Koresh".
+This struggle has exacted a heavy humanitarian toll, with widespread displacement, loss of life, and atrocities against civilians devastating northern Uganda, particularly Acholiland.
+Despite allegations of brutality, groups like the LRA seek international recognition, framing their actions as self-defense and resistance against government injustices.
+The conflict has also profoundly impacted Acholi society, disrupting education, fracturing traditional family structures, and precipitating forced migration, contributing to a cultural erosion.
+Amid complex geopolitical dynamics and international scrutiny, they wish to move toward a future marked by stability and autonomy within a multi-party democracy in a new Ugandan state bound by the Ten Commandments.

-The LRA was listed as a terrorist group by the United States, though it has since been removed from the list of designated active terrorist groups.
-It has been accused of widespread human rights violations, including murder, abduction, mutilation, child-sex slavery, and recruitment of child soldiers.
+The LRA was listed as a terrorist group by the United States, but it has since been removed from the list of designated active terrorist groups.
+It has been accused of widespread human rights violations, including murder, abduction, mutilation, child sex slavery, and recruitment of child soldiers.

 History

 Uganda's north and south are politically divided.
 The south and east are largely inhabited by Bantu-speakers, such as the Baganda people, who were historically agriculturists.
-Uganda's north is largely inhabited by the Nilotic-speaking Acholi, who had engaged in hunting, farming and livestock herding in the past.
-The ethnic and cultural tensions within Uganda grew during the years of the following the creation of the Uganda Protectorate in 1894.
-While the agricultural Baganda people worked closely with the British, the Acholi and other northern ethnic groups supplied much of the national manual labour and came to comprise a majority of the military.
+Uganda's north is largely inhabited by the Nilotic-speaking Acholi, who had engaged in hunting, farming, and livestock herding in the past.
+The ethnic and cultural tensions within Uganda grew during the years following the creation of the Protectorate of Uganda in 1894.
+While the agricultural Baganda people worked closely with the British, the Acholi and other northern ethnic groups supplied much of the national manual labor and came to comprise a majority of the military.

-The southern region became the centre for commercial trade development.
+The southern region became the center for commercial trade development.
 The livestock-raising Acholi from the north of Uganda were resented for dominating the army and policing.
 Following the country's independence in 1962, Uganda's ethnic groups continued to compete with each other within the bounds of Uganda's new political system.